Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Numerical Experiments

 Next to the simulation environment, we need to specify values for the parameters of the safety verification approach, ego vessel, and reinforcement learning. \Cref{tab:parameters} summarizes the parameters.
 Note that the emergency controller can use the full control input space specified for the ego vessel through the intervals $[-\nacceleration_\mathrm{max}, \nacceleration_\mathrm{max}]$ and $[-\turingrate_{\mathrm{max}}, \turingrate_{\mathrm{max}}]$.
 For normal operation, we reduce the control input limits to a more reasonable range for open sea maneuvering.
 This is reflected by the sets of allowable accelerations $\mathcal{A}_{\nacceleration}$ and turning rates $\mathcal{A}_{\turingrate}$ (see \cref{tab:parameters}).
-As model-free \ac{rl} algorithm, we used Proximal Policy Optimization (PPO) \cite{Schulman.2017}.
+As model-free \ac{rl} algorithm, we used proximal policy optimization (PPO) \cite{Schulman.2017}.
 Our implementation is based on stable-baselines3 \cite{stable-baselines3} and the action masking implementation in \cite{krasowski2023provably}.
 The agent networks are multi-layer perceptron networks with two layers and 64 neurons in each layer.
-We trained three types of agents: \begin{enumerate} \item the \emph{baseline} agent with the reward function $r = r_\mathrm{sparse} + r_\mathrm{goal} + r_\mathrm{velocity} + r_\mathrm{deviate}$, i.e., $r_\mathrm{colregs} = 0$ in \cref{eq:reward}, and no safety verification, \item the \emph{rule-reward} agent, which is informed by the \ac{colregs} reward $r_\mathrm{colregs}$, i.e., reward function \cref{eq:reward}, and \item the \emph{safe} agent with safety verification and reward function \cref{eq:reward}. \end{enumerate} Note that the action space of the baseline agent and rule-reward agent is $\mathcal{A}_\mathrm{regular}$ except when they are deployed with the safety verification.
-For each agent type, we use ten random seeds and train an agent per seed for three million environment steps.